Google Authenticator Alternative 2026 - Push Approve + Autofill

 - Ubiquity.
 Everyone knows it.
 Every 2FA setup guide mentions it.
 Zero learning curve.

 - Google ecosystem.
-If you're all-in on Google, the integration is seamless.
+If you are all-in on Google, the integration is seamless.

 Where FactorCat is better

 - No more app-switching.
-With Google Authenticator, every login means: unlock phone → open app → find token → read code → switch to browser → type it in → hope the timer hasn't expired.
+With Google Authenticator, every login means: unlock phone, open app, find token, read code, switch to browser, type it in, hope the timer has not expired.
 FactorCat replaces all of that with a single tap on a push notification.

 - Auto-fill.
 The browser extension fills the code into the MFA field.
 No copying, no typing, no transposing digits.